How to Play Bocce Ball: Everything You Ever Wanted to Know

 You see, Fanny is the patron saint of bocce ball.
 If you lose a game of bocce without scoring a single point, you are “être fanny” (being fanny).

-Kissing Fanny, or experiencing such a dramatic loss, is the ultimate humiliation for players everywhere.
-And this is true in more ways than one since such a bad loss makes it seem like you don’t know how to play bocce ball at all!
+Kissing Fanny or experiencing such a dramatic loss is the ultimate humiliation for players everywhere.
+And this is true in more ways than one since such a bad loss makes it seem like you don’t know how to play bocce ball!

 So What’s Her Story?